Society and Environment

 UCEAP Programs Questionnaire

-Students may petition to have up to two relevant courses from abroad count towards their major requirements.
-Courses must be at least 2.7 semester units, must be taken for a letter grade, and must be approved by both a Society and Environment faculty advisor and head faculty advisor.
+It is calculated by the number of courses.
+Students may petition to have up to two relevant courses from abroad count towards their upper-division major requirements.
+Courses must be at least 2.7 semester units, must be taken for a letter grade, and must be approved by the Society and Environment faculty advisor.
+Students may complete an unlimited number of lower-division and breadth requirements abroad.

 Yes.
-We have created a plan to show how a student can study abroad for one semester and stay on track to graduate on time.
-Review page three here.
-Studying abroad for a full year is not out of the question but I would prefer interested students come talk to me about their interests.
+We have created plans to show how a student can study abroad for one semester and stay on track to graduate on time as either a first-year admit or a transfer student.
+The plans can be found here.
+Studying abroad for a full year is not out of the question, but it requires more planning.
+So, students should get in touch with their advisor at soc.env.ugrad@berkeley.edu for full year planning.

 If students qualify for the Rausser College Honors Research Program, they may participate in that as long as they have at least two consecutive semesters to complete that program.